24 Countries Where You Can Live for $750 Per Month [Full List]

 9. Thailand

-Yes, you can still live here on a tight budget, although the country is getting more and more expensive each year due to its popularity in the DN and expat communities.
+The country is getting more and more expensive each year due to its popularity in the DN and expat communities and the truth is that in most places in Thailand, a budget of $750 per month will not be enough.

 But hey, it’s not all sunshine and mango sticky rice!
 The scorching hot weather with its high humidity levels are something you have to adjust to – but it’s all worth it when we’re considering the costs of living here, as well as the beautiful locals, from Thai men to Thai women.